AnnaDinaburgVulikh/Employee-Attendance-Management-System/README.md

     1.1.
 Uses Employee class with 4 fields:
     - ID - 9 digits
     - Name - a string, can include two words.
-    - Phone - 9/10 digits, can include a `-` after the prefix.
+    - Phone - 9/10 digits, can include a `-` after the prefix(2/3 first digits).
     - Birthday - uses the template dd/mm/yyyy.

     1.2.
 A dictionary is built based on the Employees.csv, using ID as key and Employee class instance as value.